pfalcon/pycopy/docs/library/builtins.rst

    .. classmethod:: from_bytes(bytes, byteorder)

-      In MicroPython, `byteorder` parameter must be positional (this is compatible with CPython).
+      In Pycopy, `byteorder` parameter must be positional (this is compatible with CPython).

    .. method:: to_bytes(size, byteorder)

-      In MicroPython, `byteorder` parameter must be positional (this is compatible with CPython).
+      In Pycopy, `byteorder` parameter must be positional (this is compatible with CPython).

 .. function:: isinstance()